rundeck/docker-zoo/kubernetes/README.md

 ### Create License Key Secret

-Add the Rundeck Enetprise license key as a Kubernetes secret.
+Add the Rundeck Enterprise license key as a Kubernetes secret.
 You will need a license key from your Rundeck account team for this step.
 Copy that license key into the data subdirectory of this path as ./data/rundeckpro-license.key

 ```
 kubectl create secret generic rundeckpro-license --from-file=./data/rundeckpro-license.key